 When cases of intellectual property infringement involve the importation of infringing goods into the United States, the International Trade Commission (ITC) can be an important platform for domestic and foreign IP litigants, offering an option to quickly settle cases with substantive resolution of both infringement and validity issues.
 ITC investigations can be used to resolve disputes involving patents, trademarks, copyrights, trade secrets, and unfair competition investigations.

-Although ITC investigations often provide an alternative forum to litigate IP disputes, they also often can be used strategically to provide a parallel proceeding with different and advantageous procedures and remedies.
+ITC investigations often provide an alternative forum to litigate IP disputes, but they also can be used strategically to provide a parallel proceeding to cases in federal courts, the USPTO, or foreign tribunals, with different and advantageous procedures and remedies.

 While the ITC cannot award monetary damages, it can act in ways that federal district courts can’t.
 The ITC can look across international borders and take action based on unfair or infringing acts that take place globally.
 It has the ability to issue exclusion orders which are enforced by the U.S. Customs and Border Protection to block infringing products from entering into the U.S. The ITC can also preserve an importer’s access to United States consumers.

 ITC investigations can have many other advantages, including:

 - – Faster resolution.
 ITC cases are generally decided in 12 to 18 months, while district court cases can take two to four years.

 - – Broader jurisdiction.
 The ITC has nationwide subpoena power and in rem jurisdiction over goods imported into the United States.